daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 2. Code hinting won't be installed, but this shores up/fixes the security exploit.

 3. You can use the new [VSCode](https://code.visualstudio.com/download) and install the [Python module](https://marketplace.visualstudio.com/items?itemName=ms-python.python) which supports code hinting, as well as chart generation.
 It works no different than a jupyter notebook does, as an alternative option to presereve same dev features.
-Just open an existing project in VSCode at the ``` /app ``` folder level, and it will automatically do "hot-updates" and reload the container for you as you save your work and run it from VSCode.
-(All the charts and things you're used to seeing in juypter will be generated in VSCode for you via the container).
+Just open an existing project in VSCode at the ``` /app ``` folder level, and it will automatically do "hot-updates" and reload the container for you, as you save your work and run it from VSCode.
+(So don't worry, all the charts and things you're used to seeing in juypter will be generated in VSCode for you via the container).

 --------------------------------------------------------------------------------
 ### Before you begin (This might be optional) ###